 Permissiveness starts at the top

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 3, 1996
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 3, 1996

 “The children of today are out of control.
 They talk back to their parents, slobber their food, and annoy their teachers.”
 Does this sound familiar, like your local school principal or a disgruntled grandmother?
 Actually, it is a quote from Socrates, the Greek philosopher, uttered sometime around 425 B.C.